theswedishdeveloper/Rust-Game/README.md

 **How To Install**

 1. Download the exe file
-2. Create a new folder and copy the "resources" folder into it and the exe file
+2. Create a new folder and copy the "resources" folder into it and the "airplane_game.exe" file
-3. Run the exe file, it should then run probebly.
+3. Run the "airplane_game.exe" file

+Structure:

 ![image](https://user-images.githubusercontent.com/60196628/119534023-be3f0300-bd86-11eb-84d1-3064f5ed4b97.png)